mdagois/gca/README.md

 The repository contains all the samples and conversion tools presented in the book, as well as some fully commented games.
 Prebuilt ROMs are provided for the samples and games, so it is possible to try and use them right away.
-Instructions to build the ROMs and tools, and to convert the assets are also available in the repository.
+Instructions to build the ROMs and tools from source are available in the repository.

 ## License